orb-community/pktvisor-website/docs/install.md

         docker run --net=host -d ns1labs/pktvisor pktvisord eth0

 This will start in the background and stay running.
 Note that the final two arguments select `pktvisord` agent and the `eth0` ethernet interface for packet capture.
-You may substitute `eth0` for any known interface on your device. _Note that this step requires docker host networking_ to observe traffic outside the container, and that [currently only Linux supports host networking](https://docs.docker.com/network/host/).
+You may substitute `eth0` for any known interface on your device. _Note that this step requires Docker host networking_ to observe traffic outside the container, and that [currently only Linux supports host networking](https://docs.docker.com/network/host/).

  If the container does not stay running, check the `docker logs` output.